310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Tetora %}
-Hmm… No one ever tells us 'bout what happened in the past, and there’s only so much we can assume, so… It’d be better to just ask him directly.
+Hmm… No one ever tells us 'bout what happened in the past even when we ask…

+There’s only so much we can assume, too.

+It’d just be better to ask him directly.

-Taichou~ Um, do you hate Halloween?
+Taichou~ Do you hate Halloween?
 {% endbubble %}

 {% bubble Chiaki %}